Academic Calendar

 3 Credits Total (0-0-200)

 This is the fourth of four field placement courses designed to support the student's progressive development of skills.
 Field placement provides the student with the opportunity to blend theory from classes with practice in early childhood settings.
 The student is mentored by a university field placement coordinator.
-Students are assessed in the following categories: professional suitability, participation and performance, and play and curriculum experiences.
-The focus of this final field placement is diversity and social responsibility, one of the four holistic play based goals as described in Alberta's Early Learning and Care framework.
-In this final field placement, students will apply early childhood practice and theory to support children's care, play, learning and development and will demonstrate a commitment to professional growth.
+Students are assessed in the following categories: professional suitability, participation, and performance, and play and curriculum experiences.
+The focus of this final field placement is diversity and social responsibility, one of the four holistic play-based goals as described in Alberta's Early Learning and Care framework.
+In this final field placement, students will apply early childhood practice and theory to support children's care, play, learning, and development and will demonstrate a commitment to professional growth.
+As ECCS 270 reflects the curriculum of second-year courses, the program recommends concurrent enrollment in or previous completion of ECCS 202, ECCS 250, ECCS 255, ECCS 260, and ECCS 265.

 Co-requisites: ECCS 275.